secretstartups/handbook/content/job-families/engineering/engineering-management.md

 #### Senior Manager, Development Responsibilities

-- Extends that of the [Frontend Engineering Manager](/job-families/engineering/development/frontend/manager/) and the [Backend Engineering Manager](/job-families/engineering/development/backend/manager/) responsibilities
+- Extends that of the [Engineering Manager](/job-families/engineering/development/engineering-manager/) responsibilities
 - Manage up to six engineering teams
 - Conduct managerial interviews for candidates, and train engineering managers to do said interviews
 - Generate and implement process improvements, especially cross-team processes